Datomic/datomic-tutorials/todo-app/part-1/todo-app/README.md

 ### Glossary

-If at any point some word it’s not clear or was left out from clear explanation the official glossary offers a semantically description.
+If at any point you're not clear about the meaning of a term, the official glossary offers semantic descriptions.

 [![img](https://docs.datomic.com/impl/favicon.ico) Glossary | Datomic](https://docs.datomic.com/glossary.html?search=da#datom)